showyourwork/showyourwork/docs/zenodo.rst

 inputs that went into generating the cached output.
-If, on subsequent runs of the workflow, the inputs remain unchanged, |showyourwork| will simply download the cached results from Zenodo or Zenodo Sandbox, *maintaining the guarantee that the output you get follows determinstically from the given inputs*.
+If, on subsequent runs of the workflow, the inputs remain unchanged, |showyourwork| will simply download the cached results from Zenodo or Zenodo Sandbox, *maintaining the guarantee that the output you get follows deterministically from the given inputs*.

 Before we get into how this works and how to take advantage of it, let's discuss how to set up the integration by generating Zenodo and Zenodo Sandbox API tokens.